ALTERNATIVE-EU/alternative.github.io/metadata.md

 ### Advanced Search

 This will be considered a fielded search and the query syntax of Solr will be used to search.
-This will allow us to use wildcards (`*`), proximity matching (`~`, looks for terms that are within a specific distance from one another) and general features described in [Solr docs](https://solr.apache.org/guide/6_6/searching.html).
+This will allow us to use wildcards (`*`), proximity matching (`~`, looks for terms that are within a specific distance from one another) and general features described in <a href="https://solr.apache.org/guide/6_6/searching.html" target="_blank">Solr docs</a>.
 The basic syntax is `field:term`.
-Field names may differ from datasets' attributes, the mapping rules are defined in the [schema.xml](https://github.com/ckan/ckan/blob/master/ckan/config/solr/schema.xml) file.
+Field names may differ from datasets' attributes, the mapping rules are defined in the <a href="https://github.com/ckan/ckan/blob/master/ckan/config/solr/schema.xml" target="_blank">schema.xml</a> file.
 You can use `title` to search by the dataset name and `text` to look in a catch-all field.
 CKAN supports fuzzy searches based on the Levenshtein Distance, or Edit Distance algorithm, to do a fuzzy search use the `~` symbol at the end of a single-word term.

 **Examples**: